ISRC, ICPN, ISNI: External IDs and product codes

 We attach at least one unique alphanumeric identifier to every musical entity in our database.
 These include our own Luminate IDs, industry-standard codes like ISRC and ISNI, platform/provider IDs and codes from various music databases.

-Why do we need these codes?
+Why do we need these identifiers?

 Uniqueness